2 Week Itinerary In Thailand For First Timers

 Heading to Thailand?
 Read about the floating markets of Bangkok and see our Essential Travel Guide to Bangkok.
 You can pack out your itinerary with these great things to do in Bangkok.

-If you want to experience as much as possible in Thailand, you should plan to stay for at least 2 weeks, because you’ll want to cover more than one region in Thailand and getting from one area to another will require a flight or a long train ride, which will really eat into your exploration time.
+We recommend 2 weeks, because you’ll want to cover more than one region in Thailand and getting from one area to another will require a flight or a long train ride, which will really eat into your exploration time.

 If you only have one week to spend, you can still see a lot, but it won’t allow you to cover nearly as much ground as you would in 2 weeks.
-You’ll have to sacrifice some of the things you want to see, skip a destination, or really pare down how much time you spend in each city.
+You’ll have to sacrifice some of the things you want to see, skip a destination, or pare down how much time you spend in each city.

 Remember that transiting between each city will take a day, between getting to and from the airport, or taking a train or bus.